When Followers Can't Follow Along

 The bet: archives compound.
 Feeds don’t.

-SaySo is a short-form news app from the team formerly known as The News Movement.
-A daily digest that refreshes once every twenty hours.
+SaySo, a short-form news app from the team formerly known as The News Movement, is a daily digest that refreshes once every twenty hours.
 Vetted creators.
 Sourced videos.
 Direct editorial relationships instead of algorithmic ones.

 The bet: editorial trust beats algorithmic curation.